 - 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-Incidents related to gangs and similar destructive behaviors have not changed over the past year. - 9.
+Anecdotal reports show that there might be a slight increase in gang activity in some areas of the County. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.

-The partnership with the Baltimore County Police Department has enhanced the district's awareness of gangs and gang activities as well as prevention and intervention strategies.
+The partnership with the BCoPD has enhanced the district's awareness of gangs and gang activities as well as prevention and intervention strategies.
+The BCoPD has recently added a Spanish speaking SRO to the team of SROs at one of our schools to increase communication with students in the regional ESOL program.